u04fup/Unified-Cyber-Threat-Detection/README.md

 Official implementation of the paper: **"A Unified Framework for Heterogeneous Cyber Threat Detection: Integrating Text and Tabular Data via Semantic Serialization"**.

-This repository implements a unified framework processing text (e.g., emails) and tabular data (e.g., logs) using a single RoBERTa model fine-tuned with Low-Rank Adaptation (LoRA).
+This repository implements a unified framework for processing text and tabular data using the RoBERTa model fine-tuned with Low-Rank Adaptation (LoRA).

 ## Project Structure
 * `1_preprocessing/`: Generates splits for T1-T3 (Stratified) and T4 (Time-Stratified). **(Table 1)**